The Museum will be closed on Thanksgiving Day, November 28th. We will re-open Friday, November 29 at 9am

 Visitation policies at the National Museum of Nuclear Science & History are designed to protect visitors and staff and secure and preserve the collections and facilities entrusted in our care.
 Violation of these guidelines could result in removal from the Museum.

-Firearm Policy The National Museum of Nuclear Science & History is located on federal property.
+Firearm Policy The National Museum of Nuclear Science & History is on federal property.
 The Museum restricts visitors from carrying firearms and weapons while on Museum property.
-Weapons include, but are not limited to, guns, knives, or swords, explosives, and any chemical whose purpose is to cause harm to another person.
+Weapons include, but are not limited to, guns, knives, swords, explosives, and any chemical whose purpose is to cause harm to another person.

 National Museum of Nuclear Science & History